doriszh0/cse15l-lab-reports/Week-3-Lab-Report.md

 ```
 > I didn't want to actually delete any of the actual files in `written_2`, so I created a new directory called `RybczynskiCopy`, and copied the file `ch1.txt` that was in the original `Rybczynski` directory to `RybczynskiCopy`.

-In the code block above, after making a copy to delete safely, and using `find` with `-name` to check that the copy worked (`ch1.txt` is outputted as expected), I then used `find` with `-name` to specify I wanted to delete all the `.txt` files in the directory with `-delete`, which in this case, would just be `ch1.txt`.
-I then use `find` with `-name` again to check that the deletion worked, and because there is no output, that means `ch1.txt` was successfully deleted.
+In the code block above, after making a copy to delete safely, and using `find -name` to check that the copy worked (`ch1.txt` is outputted as expected), I then used `find -name` to specify I wanted to delete all the `.txt` files in the directory with `-delete`, which in this case, would just be `ch1.txt`.
+I then use `find -name` again to check that the deletion worked, and because there is no output, that means `ch1.txt` was successfully deleted.
 Overall, `-delete` just makes it easy to delete the files that you are looking for.

 <br/>